 Applicants with legal control over multiple non-contiguous parcels within a county may apply for one permit encompassing all such parcels, provided that it is shown that the water use for each parcel is in the same water use classification.

-If multiple water use classifications, such as drinking water and landscape irrigation, are served by separate withdrawal facilities, a water user may seek separate consumptive use permits for each use separate water use permits shall be required for each use.
+If multiple water use classifications, such as drinking water and landscape irrigation, are served by separate withdrawal facilities, a water user may seek separate consumptive use permits for each use.

 1.4.10 Proposed Water Uses